 (4) for noncontiguous precincts located in one or more counties.

 A copy of the ordinance or resolution establishing a combined polling place must be filed with the county auditor within 30 days after approval by the governing body.
 A polling place combined under clause (3) must be approved by the governing body of each participating municipality.
 A polling place combined under clause (4) must be approved by the governing body of each participating municipality and the secretary of state and may be located outside any of the noncontiguous precincts.
-A municipality withdrawing from participation in a combined polling place must do so by filing a resolution of withdrawal with the county auditor no later than April 1 of any year.
+A municipality withdrawing from participation in a combined polling place must do so by filing a resolution of withdrawal with the county auditor no later than October 1 if a presidential nomination primary is scheduled to occur in the following year or April 1 of any other year.

-The secretary of state shall provide a separate polling place roster for each precinct served by the combined polling place.
+The secretary of state shall provide a separate polling place roster for each precinct served by the combined polling place, except that in a precinct that uses electronic rosters the secretary of state shall provide separate data files for each precinct.
 A single set of election judges may be appointed to serve at a combined polling place.
 The number of election judges required must be based on the total number of persons voting at the last similar election in all precincts to be voting at the combined polling place.
 Separate ballot boxes must be provided for the ballots from each precinct.
 The results of the election must be reported separately for each precinct served by the combined polling place, except in a polling place established under clause (2) where one of the precincts has fewer than ten registered voters, in which case the results of that precinct must be reported in the manner specified by the secretary of state.